hil400k/dev-knowledges/angular.md

 > OnPush reacts to reference (Object,Array) or values changes (string,number,boolean); to async pipe; to changeDetector.detectChasnges; to DOM event handlers

 > Default change detection strategy: When the state of one of the components changes, no matter where it is in the tree, a change detection pass is triggered for the whole tree (all app).
 This happens because Angular scans for changes from the top component node, all the way to the bottom leaves of the tree.

+---
+### Rx.js
+- shareRaplay is an operator that is used to not create separate stream for eahc subscriber.
+It is to use shared one.
+Useful to handle 2 async pipes for one request.
+In result app will send only one.